The Texas Chain Saw Massacre

 Hooper produced the film for less than $140,000 ($ adjusted for inflation) and used a cast of relatively unknown actors drawn mainly from central Texas, where the film was shot.
-The limited budget forced Hooper to film for long hours seven days a week, so that he could finish as quickly as possible and reduce equipment rental costs.
-Due to the film's violent content, Hooper struggled to find a distributor, but it was eventually acquired by Louis Perano of Bryanston Distributing Company.
-Hooper limited the quantity of onscreen gore in hopes of securing a PG rating, but the Motion Picture Association of America (MPAA) rated it R. The film faced similar difficulties internationally.
+Due to the film's violent content, Hooper struggled to find a distributor, but it was eventually acquired by the Bryanston Distributing Company.
+Hooper limited the quantity of onscreen gore in hopes of securing a PG rating, but the Motion Picture Association of America (MPAA) rated it R. The film faced similar difficulties internationally, being banned in several countries, and numerous theaters stopped showing the film in response to complaints about its violence.

-The Texas Chain Saw Massacre was banned in several countries, and numerous theaters stopped showing the film in response to complaints about its violence.
-While it initially drew a mixed reception from critics, it was highly profitable, grossing over $30 million at the domestic box office, equivalent with roughly over $150.8 million as of 2019, selling over 16.5 million tickets in 1974.
-It has since gained a reputation as one of the best and most influential horror films.
-It is credited with originating several elements common in the slasher genre, including the use of power tools as murder weapons, the characterization of the killer as a large, hulking, masked figure, and the killing of victims.
-It led to a franchise that continued the story of Leatherface and his family through sequels, prequels, a remake, comic books and video games.
+The Texas Chain Saw Massacre was released in the United States on October 11, 1974.
+While the film initially received mixed reception from critics, it was highly profitable, grossing over $30 million at the domestic box office, equivalent with roughly over $150.8 million as of 2019, selling over 16.5 million tickets in 1974.
+It has since become widely regarded as one of the best and most influential horror films.
+It is credited with originating several elements common in the slasher genre, including the use of power tools as murder weapons, the characterization of the killer as a large, hulking, masked figure, and the final girl.
+It led to a franchise that continued the story of Leatherface and his family through sequels, prequels, a remake, comic books, and video games.
+In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In the early hours of August 18, 1973, a grave robber steals several remains from a cemetery near Newt, Muerto County, Texas.
-The robber ties a rotting corpse and other body parts onto a monument, creating a grisly display which is discovered by a local resident as the sun rises.
+In the early hours of August 18, 1973, a grave robber steals several corpses from a cemetery near Newt, Muerto County, Texas.
+The robber ties a rotting corpse and other body parts onto a monument, creating a grisly display that is discovered by a local resident as the sun rises.

-Driving in a van, five young people take a road trip through the area: Sally Hardesty, Jerry, Pam, Kirk, and Sally's handicapped brother Franklin.
+Driving in a van, five teenagers take a road trip through the area: Sally Hardesty, Jerry, Pam, Kirk, and Sally's paraplegic brother Franklin.
 They stop at the cemetery to check on the grave of Sally and Franklin's grandfather, which appears undisturbed.
-As the group drive past a slaughterhouse, Franklin recounts the Hardesty family's history with animal slaughter.
-They pick up a hitchhiker who says that his own family also has experience with animal slaughter.
-When the group refuse to pay the hitchhiker for a photograph, he attacks Franklin and smears a bloody symbol on the side of the van as he is ejected.
-Low on gas, the van stops at a station whose proprietor says that no fuel is available.
-The group explore a nearby abandoned house, owned by the Hardesty family.
+As the group drives past a slaughterhouse, Franklin recounts the Hardesty family's history with animal slaughter.
+They soon pick up a hitchhiker, who talks about his family who worked at the old slaughterhouse.
+He borrows Franklin's pocket knife and cuts himself, then takes a single Polaroid picture of the group, for which he demands money.
+When they refuse to pay, he burns the photo and attacks Franklin with a straight razor.
+The group forces him out of the van, where he smears blood on the side as they drive off.
+Low on gas, the group stops at a gas station but its proprietor says that fuel is unavailable.
+The group explores a nearby abandoned house, owned by the Hardesty family.